 Top achievements include the following:

-- The launch in 2013 of the Unit’s Researcher Development Programme (RDP) with Manchester University and Vitae support, targeted to the generic skills needs of early career researchers.
+- Researcher Development Programme (RDP) with Manchester University and Vitae support is operational and targeted to the generic skills needs of early career researchers.